BartlomiejSkwara/fundraising/README.md

 | PATCH  | /collectionBoxes/{id}/emptyBox        | Removes all funds allocated in box and transfers them to assigned event |
 ****
 ### Detailed descriptions
-You can access the example requests to all the endpoints in following postman workspace:
+You can access the example requests through the following postman workspace:

 https://www.postman.com/restless-crescent-793224/fundraising/overview

-If you don't want to use it each following detailed description contains example curl command for cmd.
+If you prefer not to use postman the following text contains detailed description of the endpoints and example curl commands for cmd.

 #### Warning !!!
 Example curl commands were tested on Windows 11 cmd.
 They  may not work on powershell, bash or other command line interfaces due to differences in syntax.
 ****
-#### 1. Event registration (POST) /api/event
+#### 1. Event registration (POST) /event
 Endpoint is capable of registering event with user specified name and currency code.
-All of the following parameters are mandatory and must be passed in request body in JSON format.
+All the following parameters are mandatory and must be passed through request body in JSON format.
 - eventName (can't be blank, can't exceed 255 characters)
-- currencyCode (must follow ISO 4217 format, for now  supported currencies are limited to PLN, EUR and USD)
+- currencyCode (must follow ISO 4217 format, right now currencies are limited to PLN, EUR and USD)
 ##### Example curl
 ```cmd
 curl -L "http://localhost:8080/api/event" -H "Content-Type: application/json" -d "{\"eventName\": \"New Event\" , \"currencyCode\": \"EUR\"  }",